 - Children should always have their own water bottle handy to sip from, and drink breaks should be scheduled during training and games to allow for regular access to fluid.
-Most children will maintain their hydration if allowed to drink according to their thirst. - Practicing regular intake of small volumes frequently during training assists children to feel more comfortable drinking during games. - Remind children not to wait until they are very thirsty before they start to drink.
+Most children will maintain their hydration if allowed to drink according to their thirst. - Practicing regular intake of small volumes frequently during training assists children to feel more comfortable drinking during competition. - Remind children not to wait until they are very thirsty before they start to drink.
 By then they may already be starting to dehydrate and be experiencing a decline in performance. - Fluids should be kept cool to encourage greater intake and can actually help the body stay cooler.
-In warm weather, aim to have drink bottles in a cooler bag, or try freezing a bottle overnight as it will thaw quickly on a hot day.
-It is a good idea for coaches to have a cooler bag
+In summer, aim to have drink bottles in a cooler bag, or try freezing a bottle overnight as it will thaw quickly on a hot day.
+It is a good idea for coaches to have a cooler bag available for the team at training and games - all the drink bottles are kept in one place making for easier drink breaks.

-- available for the team at trainings and gamesall the drink bottles are kept in one place making for easier drink breaks. - A big concern for some athletes is getting a 'stitch'.
-Sports scientists are still unclear as to why this happens but it is thought that it may be due to the stomach wall becoming distended from food or fluid consumption immediately before or during exercise and this irritating nerves and muscles in the abdominal area during exercise.
-Current advice is to drink small amounts frequently, in advance of game time, and avoid highly concentrated sugary or carbonated fluids pre event, to reduce distension of the stomach.
-Dehydration may also increase the risk of experiencing a stitch. - Remind them that professional AFL players drink frequently during training and games to perform at their best.
+A big concern for some athletes is getting a 'stitch'.
+Sports scientists are still unclear as to why this happens but it is thought that it may be due to the stomach wall becoming distended from food or fluid consumption immediately before or during exercise, and this irritating nerves and muscles in the abdominal area during exercise.
+Current advice is to drink small amounts frequently, in advance of competition time, and avoid highly concentrated sugary or carbonated fluids pre event, to reduce distension of the stomach.
+Dehydration may also increase the risk of experiencing a stitch.